easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 * ``numexpr``: to ensure that ``numexpr`` is linked with Intel MKL's VML when it is available

-* ``OpenMPI``: to improve the (default) configuration of ``OpenMPI`` based on installed OS packages (for example for Infiniband support) and available dependencies
+* ``OpenMPI``: to improve the (default) configuration of ``OpenMPI`` based on installed OS packages (for example for InfiniBand support) and available dependencies

 In addition, various (generic and software-specific) easyblocks were improved and enhanced (see :ref:`release_notes` for more details).